 Direct Connection Users

 You can ask users to connect to open banking on your own product via the D•One co-branded Direct Connection journey.
 The user journey begins on your product.
-The user is then asked to connect on the D•One co-branded connection journey, and is then retuned to your product.
+The user is then asked to connect on the D•One co-branded connection journey, and is then returned to your product.

 Be aware If you're integrating via a marketplace, you won't need to manage this journey—it's handled entirely by the marketplace.
 Please visit marketplace integration page.